Learn more about why your application may have been denied, and explore resources to get back on track.

 When a loan or other credit type is denied, you can ask the lender to share the reasons for denial in writing.

-Understanding why credit was denied can help you better use the various resources available to help.
-The National Foundation for Credit Counseling offers services specifically for small business owners.
+Understanding why credit was denied can help you make the changes needed to improve your business credit application and better use the various resources available to help.
+For instance, if there are mistakes in your credit history, gather any evidence, such as contracts or receipts, and contact the credit agency.
+Also, the National Foundation for Credit Counseling offers services specifically for small business owners.

 2. Understand what lenders look for

-While a personal credit score might be a key factor, lenders also focus on other factors related to your business’s financial performance.
+While business or personal credit scores may be key considerations, lenders also focus on other factors related to your business’s financial performance.
 In other words: your business’s track record matters.
 Learn how to create a strong credit application for your small business.
 When reviewing an application, a lender will consider:

 • Is the business viable in the short and long term?